AntoineMeheut/kafka_producer/README.md

 	* ctit: Type of intervention code, example: "110"
 	* msgH: Timestamp of transmission of the stream with only the time, example: "18.17.37.049316"
 	* topic: Indicates the name of the topic to which one wishes to inject the messages, example: "AME_AME.IN"
-- src/main/java/com/ame/messages/incoming/MessagesPublisher.java: class which
- creates the messages that will be sent to Kafka.
+- src/main/java/com/ame/messages/incoming/MessagesPublisher.java: class which creates the messages that will be sent to Kafka
 - src/main/java/com/ame/messages/config/ProducerChannelConfig.java: class who makes the connection to Kafka.
 There is no topic creation, because they are instantiated on the fly by sending messages

 The project opens on Eclipse or IntelliJ.